-EIA defines Prime Suppliers as "suppliers who produce, import, or transport product across state boundaries and local marketing areas and sell to local distributors, local retailers, or end-users."47 EIA requires entities matching this definition to report fuel sales by fuel type by state for end use on a monthly basis.
-According to EIA, the types of entities that match this description are refiners, other producers of finished fuel, interstate resellers and retailers, and importers.48
+EIA defines Prime Suppliers as "suppliers who produce, import, or transport product across state boundaries and local marketing areas and sell to local distributors, local retailers, or end-users."
+EIA requires entities matching this definition to report fuel sales by fuel type by state for end use on a monthly basis.
+According to EIA, the types of entities that match this description are refiners, other producers of finished fuel, interstate resellers and retailers, and importers.
+54

-Entities that meet this description are required to submit reports detailing the amount of fuel sold or transferred for end use, by state.49 EIA periodically re-determines which firms qualify as Prime Suppliers in order to avoid miscounting.50
+Entities that meet this description are required to submit reports detailing the amount of finished fuel sold or transferred for end use, by state.
+EIA requires reporting for 18 different petroleum product types, including motor gasoline, diesel, and kerosene-type jet fuel.
+The EIA requires reporting of finished fuels, but not fuel components such as gasoline blendstock or ethanol.
+EIA periodically re-determines which firms qualify as Prime Suppliers in order to avoid miscounting.